Ware Shoals, South Carolina: 2010 census

-Of Ware Shoals's 880 households, 26.1% had children under the age of 18 living with them.
+Of Ware Shoals' 880 households, 26.1% had children under the age of 18 living with them.
 39.2% were married couples living together, 20.1% had a female householder with no husband present, and 35% were non-families.
 31.6% of all households were made up of individuals, and 14.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.38 and the average family size was 2.96.

-The median age of Ware Shoals's residents was 42.2 years old in 2010; 39.7 years for men and 44.6 for women.
-Ware Shoals, like much of America, has a constrictive population pyramid, the result of declining birth rates and increasing life expectancy.
+The median age of Ware Shoals' residents was 42.2 years old in 2010; 39.7 years for men and 44.6 for women.
+Ware Shoals, like much of the United States, has a constrictive population pyramid, the result of declining birth rates and increasing life expectancy.

 The median household income in Ware Shoals is $33,650 a year, approximately $25,000 less than the national median of $57,652.
 32.1% of the population of Ware Shoals is estimated to live in poverty, far above the national average of 13.1%.
 Due in part to the high rate of poverty in the community, both Ware Shoals Primary School and Ware Shoals Elementary Middle School are designated as Title I schools.